2018-19 Upper School Parent/Student Handbook

-Located on the north side of Sprague Avenue, this dormitory houses boys in grades eleven through postgraduate.
+Located on the north side of Sprague Avenue, this dormitory houses boys in grades 11 through postgraduate.

-Located on Sprague Avenue, this dormitory houses boys in grades nine through ten.
+Located on Sprague Avenue, this dormitory houses boys in grades 9 through 10.

-The dining hall is located on the first floor and so the term "Fleck Hall" generally refers to the dining facility rather than the dormitory above (which is considered part of Swetland hall, the girls dorm).
+The dining hall is located on the first floor, so the term "Fleck Hall" generally refers to the dining facility rather than the dormitory above (which is considered part of Swetland Hall, the girls dorm).

 Located on Wyoming Avenue, this historic bank building has been converted into our wrestling training facility.

-Sign out sheet from given by a class dean to a student.
+Sign-out sheet form given by a class dean to a student.
 Faculty sign the student's sheet to give permission in advance of a planned absence.